markdownpro2/DatePickerRefactor/README.md

 ### CSS Section

-- Open `jalalidatepicker.min.css` with **Notepad** or **Notepad++** and copy its content and paste it at the end of a CSS file that loads in every page or desired page. for instance you can add these CSS content to `/Content/template/template.css` or in older versions `jquery.ui.custom.css`.
+- Open `jalalidatepicker.min.css` with **Notepad** or **Notepad++** and copy its content and paste it at the end of a CSS file that loads in every page or desired page. for instance you can add these CSS content to `/Content/template/template.css` or in older versions go to this path `workflow\Uniform\css\redmond` find the file `jquery.ui.custom.css`.

 **Note**: The file you choose varies from one version to another. you can inspect the page using `F12` and inspect the CSS requests in `network` tab.